 Zippia allows you to choose from different easy-to-use Welder Fitter templates, and provides you with expert advice.
 Using the templates, you can rest assured that the structure and format of your Welder Fitter resume is top notch.
 Choose a template with the colors, fonts & text sizes that are appropriate for your industry.

 After extensive research and analysis, Zippia's data science team found that:

 Impress management or get that job with you your ability to display life and dollar saving work place safety practices...

 Some places are better than others when it comes to starting a career as a welder fitter.
-The best states for people in this position are Alaska, Connecticut, Rhode Island, and Washington.
-Welder fitters make the most in Alaska with an average salary of $55,036.
-Whereas in Connecticut and Rhode Island, they would average $50,354 and $49,864, respectively.
-While welder fitters would only make an average of $49,362 in Washington, you would still make more there than in the rest of the country.
+The best states for people in this position are Massachusetts, New Jersey, Delaware, and Maryland.
+Welder fitters make the most in Massachusetts with an average salary of $52,238.
+Whereas in New Jersey and Delaware, they would average $51,463 and $50,565, respectively.
+While welder fitters would only make an average of $50,073 in Maryland, you would still make more there than in the rest of the country.
 We determined these as the best states based on job availability and pay.
 By finding the median salary, cost of living, and using the Bureau of Labor Statistics' Location Quotient, we narrowed down our list of states to these four.

 It takes 4 years of professional experience to become a welder fitter.
 That is the time it takes to learn specific welder fitter skills, but does not account for time spent in formal education.